Doping evolution of spin excitations in La$_{3-x}$Sr$_{x}$Ni$_2$O$_7$/SrLaAlO$_4$ superconducting thin films

-For the overdoped, non-superconducting $x=0.38$ film, the magnetic response is strongly broadened and continuum-like (Fig. 3d), so extracting a unique collective-mode dispersion is intrinsically less constrained.
-To estimate an {\it upper bound} on any remaining coherent component, we fit the spectra using the same DHO form (with a constrained bimagnon continuum) and test consistency with the double-stripe Heisenberg description.
-Under this procedure, Fig. 4a indicates a modest softening of the band top by $\sim10-12$ meV, corresponding to reduced effective exchanges \(S\!J_1 \approx -5.5~\mathrm{meV}\), \(S\!J_2 \approx -2.6~\mathrm{meV}\), and \(S\!J_z \approx 35.2~\mathrm{meV}\), together with a pronounced enhancement of $\gamma(\mathbf{q}_\parallel)$ relative to $x\le 0.21$ (Fig. 4b).
-Meanwhile, the integrated magnetic spectral weight decreases smoothly with Sr content (Fig. 4b) and is $\sim 50\%$ lower at $x=0.38$ than at $x=0$.
-Given the lack of a clearly resolved dispersive peak in Fig. 3d, these $x=0.38$ parameters should be viewed as a highest estimate; the data are also consistent with the coherent (magnon-like) component being essentially quenched, leaving a predominantly incoherent continuum.
+For the overdoped, non-superconducting $x=0.38$ film, the magnetic response is strongly broadened and continuum-like, so extracting a unique collective-mode dispersion is intrinsically less constrained.
+To estimate an \textit{upper bound} on any remaining coherent component, we fit the spectra using the same DHO form (with a constrained bimagnon continuum) and test its consistency with the double-stripe Heisenberg description.
+Under this procedure, Fig.~4a indicates a modest softening of the band top by $\sim10-12$~meV, corresponding to reduced effective exchanges $SJ_1 \approx -5.5$~meV, $SJ_2 \approx -2.6$~meV, and $SJ_z \approx 35.2$~meV, together with a pronounced enhancement of $\gamma(\mathbf{q}_\parallel)$ relative to $x\le 0.21$ (Fig.~4b).
+Meanwhile, the integrated magnetic spectral weight decreases smoothly with Sr content and is $\sim$50\% lower at $x=0.38$ than at $x=0$.
+Given the lack of a clearly resolved dispersive peak in Fig.~3d, these $x=0.38$ parameters should be viewed as a highest estimate; the data are fully consistent with the coherent (magnon-like) component being essentially quenched, leaving a predominantly incoherent continuum.

+The selective reconstruction of the Ni--O hybridized electronic excitations discussed above provides a natural microscopic context for the strong broadening of magnetic excitations at $x=0.38$.
+For the superconducting compositions ($x\le0.21$), the apical-oxygen-mediated $d_{z^2}$--$p_z$--$d_{z^2}$ pathway remains sufficiently coherent to support sizable interlayer magnetic coupling, while the in-plane $d_{x^2-y^2}$--$p_{x,y}$ sector remains itinerant enough to accommodate doped carriers.
+The modest reduction of magnetic spectral weight across this doping range indicates that carrier doping weakens but does not destroy the short-range double-stripe correlations.
+This stability suggests that superconductivity in the film regime is compatible with a delicate coexistence of itinerant carriers and robust local/interlayer spin correlations, rather than requiring a purely localized $d_{z^2}$ sector\cite{wu2024superexchange,zhong2026,ryee2025optimal}.

+The overdoped non-superconducting film ($x=0.38$) represents a regime where this balance is lost.
+The suppression of the $\sim\!0.4$~eV excitation associated with the out-of-plane $d_{z^2}$--$p_z$--$d_{z^2}$ singlet sector, together with the disappearance of the $\sim\!1.6$~eV mixed $dd$/charge-transfer feature, indicates that the O$_{\rm AP}$-assisted Ni--O charge-transfer channel and bilayer electronic coherence are strongly degraded.
+In such a reconstructed electronic background, spin excitations can decay efficiently into low-energy particle-hole continua associated with the doped Ni--O hybridized bands.
+This enhanced damping, together with a reduction of the effective exchange scale, naturally accounts for the observed transformation from coherent magnon-like modes to a broad, low-spectral-weight continuum.
+Thus, the collapse of the magnetic response at $x=0.38$ should be understood not simply as the consequence of a rigid-band Lifshitz transition or complete delocalization of $d_{z^2}$ electrons\cite{ryee2025optimal,wang2026superconducting}, but as the combined effect of reduced charge-transfer coherence, direct doping of the out-of-plane Ni-O$_{\rm AP}$ sector, and enhanced itinerant decay channels.

 \textbf{Discussion}

 In cuprates and iron-based superconductors, magnetic excitations span a broad hierarchy of energies and encode complementary aspects of the pairing problem.
 The high-energy spin excitations (paramagnons/spin waves) mainly reflects the persistence of spin correlations ($J$), which is suggested to serve as a pairing interaction in spin-fluctuation pairing theories \cite{wakimoto2007disappearance,tacon2011intense,wang2013doping,dai2015rmp}.
 The low-energy sector is strongly shaped by itinerant electrons and often shows the most direct fingerprints of superconductivity, including the appearance of a superconductivity-induced spin-resonance mode and a pronounced doping dependence of the low-energy spectral weight \cite{dai2015rmp,wakimoto2004direct,wang2013doping,Scalapino2012}.
 Tracking how these spin excitations evolve across the superconducting dome, especially into the overdoped regime where superconductivity vanishes, has therefore been a decisive experimental strategy for establishing a link between magnetism and pairing in both families~\cite{wakimoto2007disappearance,tacon2011intense,wang2013doping,dai2015rmp}.